 Related blog post: How to protect yourself from the common disappointments of travel

-If you have an accident, become ill before your trip, or if a family member gets hurt or ill, or you have a death in your family, you may want to cancel your trip with us.
-We cannot refund payment for cancellations made within 10 days of departure, and within 30 days of departure the cancellation fee is a substantial portion of the trip cost (and during the Christmas season the penalty is even higher, please visit our Reservations and Cancellations page).
+If you have an accident, become ill before your trip, or if a family member gets hurt, ill, or if you have a death in your family, you may want to cancel your trip with us.
+We cannot refund payment for cancellations made within 10 days of departure, and within 30 days of departure the cancellation fee is a substantial portion of the trip cost (and during the Christmas season the penalty is higher, please visit our Reservations and Cancellations page).
 The reason for this is that there is little chance we could fill your space(s), and would therefore lose that revenue.
-In fact, we would likely have turned away others who wanted space on that trip.
+In fact, we would likely have already turned away others.
 We cannot afford the financial loss that cancellations cause.
 And, by the time it is 30 days or less from your departure date, we have spent considerable time and energy preparing for your trip: arranging guides and drivers, making non-refundable hotel reservations, and planning countless other logistics.

 Many people say: “I’ve been traveling for years and it has never happened to me!”
 In deciding whether or not to buy this insurance, consider the investment you are making in your vacation and whether or not you could afford the loss if you did have to cancel.
 It is our responsibility to run the trip we promised you, no matter what emergencies may arise for us immediately before the trip.
 It is your responsibility to pay for the trip on which you reserved a space, and a travel insurance policy helps make your disappointment in missing your trip not be a financial burden as well.
 If you fail to show up for a trip on time due to flight cancellation or other factors, you cannot transfer to another date, this would simply be a trip cancellation.
 Please protect yourself with travel insurance!

-Call Travelex for a policy: (800) 228-9792, or visit their website.
-(We recommend Travelex insurance, but you may, of course purchase a policy from many different providers.
-Please note that if you purchase the Travel Select plan from Travelex within 21 days from today all pre-existing medical conditions are eligible for coverage The easiest way to get a quote is to download the pdfs of both policies [linked from our Belize reservations and cancellation page].
+US residents may call Travelex for a policy: (800) 228-9792, or visit their website.
+(We recommend Travelex insurance, but you may, of course purchase a policy from many different providers, and we do not have a recommendations for providers in other countries.
 Travel insurance rates are based on your age and on the cost of your travel package.)

 We have often heard from past guests: "I wish I had realized...." and although that very situation was covered in our material, they neglected to read it.
 Yes, it’s a lot to read, but you will be glad you did!
 Please note the level of difficulty of each trip and assess your ability level objectively.
 Don’t find yourself reading for the first time that Traveler’s Checks are not recommended as you are sitting in your airplane seat, having just left the USA, land of ATM machines.
 Be prepared!
 We spend hours writing our literature to help you have a better vacation.
 Please read it, we appreciate it!
 For each trip you need to read the flyer on that specific itinerary, "Belize Supplemental Information", "Commonly Asked Questions", the Reservations and Cancellations policy, "Adventure Sport Activities" for the sports you wish to participate in, and this page.